opentrials/processors/CONTRIBUTING.md

 ```

 > To work with docker compose localhost database urls can't be used.
-Contributor should to config database to accept non localhost connections and
+Contributor should config database to accept non localhost connections and
-to use `$ ip route | awk '/docker0/ { print $NF }'` output as host.
+to use `$ ip route | awk '/docker0/ { print $NF }'` output as a host.